kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 learning process.
 (We would still have the problem of defining a suitable reward function, so that may end up being infeasible, in which case the focus should be on making sure the LLM-produced policy is sufficient.)

-##### Question 2: Can we ensure that the LLM-produced policy is efficient for large action-state spaces?
+### Question 2: Can we ensure that the LLM-produced policy is efficient for large action-state spaces?

 With traditional RL, the size of the policy is a function of the number of possible actions and state variables.
 For a simple action-state space this size is manageable, but it can soon balloon to impractical levels with even a modest increase in either number of state variables or number of actions.
-This is known as the "curse of dimensionality"; The action-state space is an *n*-dimensional hyperspace with each action and state variable representing one axis of this space.
+This is known as the "curse of dimensionality".
+The action-state space is an *n*-dimensional hyperspace with each action and state variable representing one axis of this space.
 If you have *p* actions and *m* states, adding a single new action increases the total number of action-state pairs from *p × m* to *(p + 1) × m*, resulting in an increase of m additional pairs.